fernandohackbart/ansible-pxe-centos/README.md

 ansible-playbook -i hosts dcos-pxe.yml
 ```

-## Stop the guest to release the console
+## Stop the guest to apply the changes in the enterprise Linux
 ```
 ssh root@192.168.40.10 reboot
 ```

-## If need to clean up the dcos-pxe server
+## If need to clean up the dcos-pxe server!!!!
 ```
 virsh destroy dcos-pxe;virsh undefine dcos-pxe;rm -rf /opt/dcos/guests/dcos-pxe/
 ```